sciZer0/newdiscoveries/a/README.md

 ## One of Sufficient Fundamental Errors in Science

 This error is called "sufficient" because even this error alone destroys the entire concept of science of understanding the Universe.
-This error is sufficient.
+It is sufficient.

+Through this chapter,  we will see the total wrongness of science of understanding the Universe:

+* the total wrongness of all the "official" formulas for calculating Work (W) and Energy (E);
+* the total wrongness of using such a unit as the Joule for measuring Work (W) and Energy (E).

 In particular, science fails to understand the difference between how Inertia works and how Gravitational Force (Invisible Hand) works, and especially, what happens when they (Inertia and Gravitational Force) work simultaneously.

-Through this chapter,  we will see the total wrongness of science of understanding the Universe:

-the total wrongness of all the "official" formulas for calculating Work (W) and Energy (E).

 In order to understand this, let’s recall some familiar stuff above, adding some new points.